I Do’s Look Different Depending On Where In The World The Wedding Is Happening

 Once In a Lifetime Event In Sardinia

 The traditional Sardinian weddings are a colorful happy occasion.
 The Sardinians believe that weddings are a once in a lifetime event, this is way they make this occasion memorable.
-Not only the occasion is colorful but also the wedding dress.
-The ceremony is filled with many traditions, the Sardinians fell that weddings are a great opportunity to showcase their culture.
+Not only the occasion is colorful but also the wedding dress is a sight to behold.
+The ceremony is filled with many traditions; the Sardinians feel that weddings are a great opportunity to showcase their culture.

-“Sa Razzia” is one of the most common traditions, it is a dish of rice with wheat, salt, coins and rose petals.
+“Sa Razzia” is one of the most common traditions.
+It is a dish of rice served with wheat, salt, coins and rose petals.
 This dish will be broken and close to the bride and groom’s door.
 This is a special tradition that’s observed in Italy during every wedding.

-For the Peruvian wedding, the bride wears a pollera which is a bright handwoven skirt, while the groom wears a headdress.
+For the Peruvian wedding, the bride wears a pollera, which is a bright handwoven skirt hearkening back to the pre-Columbian days of Incan culture, while the groom wears a headdress.
 Both the bride and groom will wear a poncho or a cloak.